sanantoniochili/react-demo/react-game/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).- You can edit the [index.js](src/index.js) file to check the result from each of the development steps:
+You can edit the [index.js](src/index.js) file to check the result from each of the development steps:

 - [Step 1](src/Step1.js) &nbsp;&nbsp;- Create a component yielding a button.
 - [Step 2](src/Step2.js) &nbsp;&nbsp;- Learn to use **fragments**.